-A liability is recognised for benefits accruing to employees in respect of wages and salaries, annual leave and long service leave when it is probable that settlement will be required and they are capable of being measured reliably.

-Liabilities recognised in respect of employee benefits expected to be settled within 12 months, are measured at their nominal values using the remuneration rate expected to apply at the time of settlement.
+A liability is recognised for benefits accruing to employees in respect of wages and salaries, anniservice leave when it is probable that settlement will be required and they are capable of being me Liabilities recognised in respect of employee benefits expected to be settled within 12 months, are nominal values using the remuneration rate expected to apply at the time of settlement.

-Liabilities recognised in respect of employee benefits which are not expected to be settled within 12 months are measured as the present value of the estimated future cash outflows to be made by the consolidated entity in respect of services provided by employees up to reporting date.
+Liabilities recognised in respect of employee benefits which are not expected to be settled with measured as the present value of the estimated future cash outflows to be made by the consolidate of services provided by employees up to reporting date.